bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s give it a try real quick.
-Here, you can see I\'ve added class equals special on my image over there it was blue, but whatever class you want to put is fine.
-It doesn\'t really matter as long as you set up a variable per myClass equals **document.getElementsByClassName**, this one here That will take all of these elements.
-In this case, it\'s just two and stick them into a collection.
+Let&apos;s give it a try real quick.
+Here, you can see I&apos;ve added class equals special on my image over there it was blue, but whatever class you want to put is fine.
+It doesn&apos;t really matter as long as you set up a variable per myClass equals **document.getElementsByClassName**, this one here That will take all of these elements.
+In this case, it&apos;s just two and stick them into a collection.
 Then the same as before, we are going to need to use our loop to go through and change these items.
 For var i equals 0, while i is less than myClass.length.

-First-time to the loop, that\'s going to be zero.
-Second time to the loop, it\'s going to be a one, and then it\'ll finish.style.color equals red and that should work just fine.
-Let\'s go test it out.
+First-time to the loop, that&apos;s going to be zero.
+Second time to the loop, it&apos;s going to be a one, and then it&apos;ll finish.style.color equals red and that should work just fine.
+Let&apos;s go test it out.
 It turned those two classes red.
-Now, one more point of interest while we\'re here.
+Now, one more point of interest while we&apos;re here.
 Even if I just had one element on the page to add this class, I could give it an ID.
-But if I am going to use **getElementsByClassName,** even if there\'s only one, it still is going to return a collection of elements and that collection is only going to have one element in it and I still need to use a loop or some other way of getting to the element inside that collection, even though there\'s only one.
-You\'ll see the loop will still work.
-It\'ll just run only one time.
+But if I am going to use **getElementsByClassName,** even if there&apos;s only one, it still is going to return a collection of elements and that collection is only going to have one element in it and I still need to use a loop or some other way of getting to the element inside that collection, even though there&apos;s only one.
+You&apos;ll see the loop will still work.
+It&apos;ll just run only one time.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 325/326.  (###) ~~~~~~~~~~~~~~~~~~~-->